Tax on savings and investments: discover ways to save tax-free

 Not everyone needs to pay tax on their savings.

-If your savings are in a "tax-free" or "tax-exempt" account (see below for a list of accounts) then you don't need to pay any tax, no matter how much interest or investment returns you make.
+If your savings are in a "tax-free" or "tax-exempt" account (see below for a list of accounts) then you don't need to pay income tax or capital gains tax when you withdraw your money, no matter how much interest or investment returns you make.

 If your savings are in a different type of account, you still might not need to pay any tax, but this depends on how much interest/returns you make and how much income you have from your job.